-Those in Franklin County can go green with the GreenSpot Community Backyards Rebate program.
-You can get a $50 rebate on the purchase of a rain barrel, compost bin, or native trees and plants to help keep your environment more green and healthy.
+Residents in Franklin County can GO GREEN with the GreenSpot Community Backyards Rebate program.
+Get started with a $50 rebate on the purchase of a rain barrel, compost bin, or native trees and plants to help keep your environment more green and healthy.

-Watch a short course online and take a quick quiz, or attend an in-person workshop to qualify for the Backyards Rebate program.
-Just mail in your voucher, receipt, and photo of installed item for your rebate by October 31.
+Watch a short course online and take a quick quiz, or attend a live workshop to qualify for the Backyards Rebate program.
+After participation, you will receive a voucher with details on your eligible rebate items and how to redeem your rebate.
 If you’re adding to your landscaping anyway, you might as well get a rebate.